f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 By using the term 'internal' we are creating the virtual servers on what is essentially a loopback VLAN which prevents them from being exposed.

-Create the internal virtual servers using the following information:
+Create the following internal virtual servers using the following table of information:

-**Navigation:** Local Traffic > Virtual Servers > Virtual Server List, then click Create
+**Navigation:** Local Traffic > Virtual Servers > Virtual Server List, then click Create. ( Change to "Advanced" configuration style )

 .. list-table::
    :widths: 50 50